Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Before this scenario, users.created is an in-process fact with a subscriber reaction.

-After this scenario, the subscriber dispatches named durable work, workers process reports:generate, and generated report files land on the named reports storage disk.
-Event fan-out and job execution are now separate boundaries.
+After this scenario, the subscriber dispatches named background work, workers process reports:generate, and generated report files land on the named reports storage disk.
+Event fan-out and job execution are now separate boundaries, while the selected queue driver determines whether jobs survive process failure and cross process boundaries.

 Files